 If left untreated, chlamydia can lead to pelvic inflammatory disease (PID).
 Potential infection and scarring of the fallopian tubes may cause infertility or pregnancy complications.

-For men, typical symptoms include:
+Penile symptoms include:

-- a burning or stinging sensation when urinating
+- a burning or stinging sensation when urinating;

-- discharge from the penis
+- discharge from the penis, and

 - if left untreated, painful or swollen testicles.

 Anal symptoms can include:

 - Anal pain

 It’s common to have simultaneous infections in more than one part of your body after different types of sex with an infected partner.

 Regardless of gender, anyone can develop complications such as reactive arthritis (Reiter Syndrome).
 This is where the urethra, joints, and eyes become inflamed.